 The Chapin International 30600 2-Gallon Deck Sprayer has a steel tank, you can see details here.
 This is very affordable and with care will really last, but will not handle stains with a lot of solids in the solution.
 Transparent stains and clear preservatives are fine.

-- 3 tips: fine, medium and coarse patterns.
+- Comes with 3 tips: fine, medium and coarse patterns

 - Don’t fill this all the way to the “2-gallon” line.
-Only fill it about 2/3 full.
-It’s the pressurized air that will be doing the work for you.
+Only fill it about 2/3 full: you need the pressurized air that will be doing the work for you

 Loser: The Chapin 25020 is designed for stains, but if you take a look at the reviews, you’d never know it.
+Don’t buy it.
 Some folks were happy, but many miserable.
-For about 13 dollars more you can have the great all-around steel sprayer above.
+For a few bucks more you can have the great all-around steel sprayer above.

 The professional choice